The Stones System

 This article explains why the best are the best.
+If you have access to FES characters (purple border icon), you can skip this section and go to the list of FES characters at the bottom.
 The simple list of current top characters are back on the home page.

 Starting the Game As said before, the Kyo, Terry and Ryo that you picked when you started the game, can be put to the side.
 Why?
 Because they are Bronze characters.
 This chapter will cover which characters to start with in the game and then go into detail about the differences.
 Ultimately you'll need a team of five gold rated characters of the five element colours.